slidevjs/slidev/docs/guide/why.md

 ### ⚡ Fast

-Every change you make in the editor will reflect to your slides in the browser **instantly** without reloading, thanks to [Vite's HMR feature](https://vitejs.dev/guide/features.html#hot-module-replacement).
+Every change you make in the editor will be updated to your slides in the browser **instantly** without reloading, thanks to [Vite's HMR feature](https://vitejs.dev/guide/features.html#hot-module-replacement).

 ### 🤹 Interactive & Expressive

-You can write Vue components and use them in your slides, which you can then interact with them during the presentation to express your idea in a more interesting and intuitive way.
+You can write Vue components and use them in your slides, which you can then interact with during the presentation to express your idea in a more interesting and intuitive way.

-Slidev also has a built-in support of <LinkInline link="feature/monaco-editor"/>, which empowers you to do live coding in your presentation with autocompletion and hover message.
+Slidev also has built-in support of <LinkInline link="feature/monaco-editor"/>, which empowers you to do live coding in your presentation with auto-completion and hover messages.

 ### 🎥 Recording Support